NathanHarrington/Flask_FrameApp/README.md

-### Flask_FrameApp is designed to be the baseline project for the next level of Cordince customer facing experiments.
+### The baseline project for the next level of Cordince customer facing experiments.
 The main design goals are:
 <pre>
 Flask-style minimal application development